In 2007, we rescued a little

 water down the toilet, then stuck the orange upholstery tool down in a

-bucket of water and sucked it through the red extractor to flush everything
+bucket of clean, warm water and sucked it through the red extractor to flush everything

 out.
 I then dumped the red extractor's tank down the toilet and let

 the extractor air dry.
-I also rinsed out the Water Claws in our mop
+I also rinsed out the subsurface tools in our mop

 Last (but not photographed), I used one